Sung-Huan/ANNOgesic/docs/source/tutorial.rst

 ------------------------

 If we have numerous libraries and we want to check TSSs, distinguishing the tracks of TEX+ and TEX- will be painful.
-Therefore, we provide a subcommand ``colorize_screenshot_tracks`` to color our screenshots.
+Therefore, we provide a subcommand ``colorize_screenshot_tracks`` to colorize our screenshots based on the tracks.

 ::